 Magisterial District Courts have jurisdiction over certain types of civil and criminal cases.
 Criminal cases heard by Magisterial District Courts include most summary offenses, most preliminary hearings, certain DUI cases, certain third-degree misdemeanors and some ordinance violations.

-The Minor Courts, the people's courts, are the first level of Pennsylvania's Unified Judicial System and presided over by magisterial district and municipal court judges.
+Judges in Greene County Magisterial District Courts are referred to as "Magisterial District Judges,".
+The minor courts, the people's courts, are the first level of Pennsylvania's Unified Judicial System and presided over by magisterial district court judges.
 Click here to learn more about the structure of the Pennsylvania court system.

 Meet our Magisterial District Judges: